DTPrince/Arduino-Tachometer/README.md

 # Arduino-Tachometer
 Finally getting around to that stray tachometer lead hanging around in the engine bay.
 As I don't have an oscilloscope and this cable goes for a wild, insulated ride, I don't know if it's carrying a sine wave from the alternator, or a square wave from the ECU.
 If its a sine wave, I'll probably just throw it into a comparator Op-amp. w/ +5V and 0V in.
 Might also have to get Schmitty but that's easy.
 I can even build one if I want to spend forever doing any of the following: measuring betas, swap-test emitter resistors to increase base bias of second BJT, or throw a pot in to be done with it.

+## Oh the Places You'll Go
+- Dr. Seuess on programming.
+Probably.

 ## Musings

 I suspect the arduino will do almost all of the work in terms of circuitry.
 Power and pull-up/pull-down resistors are just about the only things needed, I think.
 Powering the arduino and display from a battery seems like a non-ideal way to go about things but I need to see what kind of power the car battery can provide.
 A serialized LED display will probably not tax the battery too hard but I will probably have to regulate the voltage some how due to the fact that the cold battery provides less voltage than when the alternator is charging it.
 A voltage follower could prove to be a nice way to transform the battery into a semi-supply.
 Really I just need to figure out how much SC current the battery can provide, or the internal resistance.
 I also have no idea what kind of output impedance the battery has, so that makes a voltage follower that much more attractive.